phischde/www-project-ai-maturity-assessment/DRAFT/content/10_The_Model/60_Implementation/10_Secure_Build.md

 ### Secure Build

+Secure Build practices form the foundation for trustworthy AI by ensuring that risks are addressed early—during model selection, development, and integration.
+Unlike traditional software builds, AI systems depend on data quality, third-party model provenance, and probabilistic behaviors that must be explicitly controlled.
+A secure build process incorporates defensible supply chain decisions, ethical considerations, and reproducible configurations.
+It mandates that all models—whether pre-trained or custom—are assessed not only for technical performance but also for licensing, robustness, and alignment with intended use.
+Effective implementation includes integrating automated security scans, adversarial robustness checks, and validation mechanisms into development pipelines.
+These build-stage controls help prevent the downstream amplification of vulnerabilities, reduce the likelihood of bias propagation, and ensure the AI system remains observable, verifiable, and secure before it is ever deployed.

 #### Objectives

-Establish secure integration of AI/LLM components by promoting responsible sourcing, secure coding, resilient design, and defensible supply chain choices.
+- Establish secure integration of AI/LLM components by promoting responsible sourcing, secure coding, resilient design, and defensible supply chain choices.

 #### Streams